Bringing people together

 - Preserve the small-town feel which is the essence of Farmingville

 - Foster community pride and enhance community identity

 - Calm traffic and make the area more inviting to pedestrians

 - Create public space and define a town or “hamlet center”

 - Strengthen the local economy, particularly small, locally owned businesses

 - Expand and enhance recreational opportunities

-To achieve these goals, community members articulated over 60 recommendations in the community plan, including increasing pedestrian and bicycle safety; more parks and recreation areas with a variety of activities for all ages, especially youth; trees along Horseblock Road and other landscaping and beautification; traffic calming measures to slow travel congestion, and improve flow and pedestrian safety.
-The core of the Community Plan is the creation of a revitalized hamlet center along Horseblock Road with landscaping, street furniture such as benches, lighting and trash cans, and a variety of locally-owned businesses.
+To achieve these goals, community members articulated over 60 recommendations in the community plan, which was accepted by the Town of Brookhaven in 2010, including increasing pedestrian and bicycle safety; adding more parks and recreation areas with a variety of activities for all ages, especially youth; planting trees along Horseblock Road and other landscaping and beautification; implementing traffic calming measures to slow travel congestion, and improve flow and pedestrian safety.
+Since the plan’s acceptance, anti-graffiti events and activities have been organized around town; the Farmingville Hills Chamber of Commerce has been formed; and a Citizen Advisory Committee was created to help continue guiding implementation.